Saddam Hussein: Personal life and family

-In August 1995, Raghad and her husband, Hussein Kamel al-Majid, and Rana and her husband, Saddam Kamel al-Majid, defected to Jordan, taking their children with them.
-They returned to Iraq when they received assurances that Saddam would pardon them.
-Within three days of their return in February 1996, both of the Kamel brothers were attacked and killed in a gunfight with other clan members who considered them traitors.
+In August 1995, Raghad and her husband, Hussein Kamel al-Majid, and Rana and her husband, Saddam Kamel al-Majid, defected to Jordan with their children.
+They returned to Iraq after receiving assurances that Saddam would pardon them.
+Within three days of their return in February 1996, the Kamel brothers were killed in a gunfight with clan members who considered them traitors.

-In August 2003, Saddam's daughters Raghad and Rana received sanctuary in Amman, Jordan, where they are currently staying with their nine children.
+In August 2003, Saddam's daughters Raghad and Rana were granted sanctuary in Jordan.
 That month, they spoke with CNN and the Arab satellite station Al-Arabiya in Amman.
 When asked about her father, Raghad told CNN, "He was a very good father, loving, has a big heart."
 Asked if she wanted to give a message to her father, she said: "I love you and I miss you."
 Her sister Rana also remarked, "He had so many feelings and he was very tender with all of us."

-In 2003 (before the Iraq War), the CIA considered making a video of Saddam Hussein having sex with a male teenager to discredit Hussein with his supporters.

-Philanthropy

-Detroit, Michigan

-In 1979, Jacob Yasso of Sacred Heart Chaldean Church in Detroit congratulated Saddam Hussein on his presidency.
-In return, Yasso said that Saddam Hussein donated US$250,000 to his church, which is made up of at least 1,200 families of Middle Eastern descent.
-In 1980, Detroit Mayor Coleman Young allowed Yasso to present the key to the city of Detroit to Saddam Hussein.
-At the time, Saddam then asked Yasso, "I heard there was a debt on your church.
-How much is it?"
-After the inquiry, Saddam then donated another $200,000 to Chaldean Sacred Heart Church.
-Yasso said that Saddam made donations to Chaldean churches all over the world, and even went on record as saying "He's very kind to Christians."